Pelé (footballer, born 1987): Later career

 In July 2010, Pelé moved to Eskisehirspor in the Turkish Süper Lig, on a three-year contract.
-He moved teams and countries again after it expired, joining Ergotelis F.C. from Greece for two years.
+He moved teams and countries again after it expired, joining Ergotelis F.C. from Crete, Greece for two years.

 On 30 December 2013, Pelé agreed to a three-and-a-half-year deal with fellow Super League Greece side Olympiacos FC.
 Late into the January 2015 transfer window, after only nine competitive appearances, he was loaned to Levadiakos F.C. also in the country's top flight.

-Pelé was released by Olympiacos on 31 August 2015, and signed a two-year contract with Anorthosis Famagusta FC for an undisclosed fee.
+Pelé was released by Olympiacos on 31 August 2015, and signed a two-year contract with Anorthosis Famagusta F.C. for an undisclosed fee.
 On 23 July 2018, after one year of inactivity, the 30-year-old joined AFC Eskilstuna in the Swedish Superettan, leaving at the end of the year with no appearances to his credit and meeting the same fate at his next club, Romania's FC Dunărea Călărași, due to a heart condition that was detected in his medical.

 International career

-Pelé was called up on several occasions to the Portuguese under-20 team, playing in the 2007 Toulon Tournament and in that year's FIFA World Cup.
+Pelé was called to the Portugal under-20 team on several occasions, playing in the 2007 Toulon Tournament and that year's FIFA World Cup.
 Shortly after, he began appearing for the under-21s.